$19.95

 Quench your thirst with your very own CSIRO Parkes Radio Telescope drink bottle.
 With a sleek design and featuring the words 'As a matter of fact the world does revolve around me', this bottle will keep you sipping in style.$9.95

-Keep your drink cool in this fun drink cooler!$49.95
+Keep your drink cool with this bright, fun drink cooler!$9.95

 A traditional way to read the temperature and predict the weather.